 Edinson Volquez Contract Information:

-Agreed to a one-year, $5 million contract with the Pirates in December of 2013.
+Signed a two-year, $22 million contract with the Marlins in November of 2016.

 To instantly reveal our fantasy analysis of every player – including Edinson Volquez – simply subscribe now.